eawutka/react-if-img/README.md

   title={altText}/>
 ```

-The `altProps` object will apply to the `span` containing the alt text in the case the image doesn't load.
+The `altProps` object will apply to the `span` containing the alt text in the case that the image doesn't load.
 ```jsx
 <IfImg
   src={url}